tupleapp/pair-programming-guide/_pages/scientific-research-into-pair-programming.md

 > cycle time, and quality of the two groups have been compared. **Empirical
 > results point in favor of the collaborative teams [&hellip;].**

+One key finding: the pairs took 15% more developer hours to produce their solutions, but those solutions had 15% fewer bugs.

 ## [Strengthening the Case for Pair Programming](https://collaboration.csc.ncsu.edu/laurie/Papers/ieeeSoftware.PDF)

 _Williams, Kessler, Cunningham, Jeffries_

-An easy read that summarizes some of the research above, as well as providing supporting anecdotes from industry veterans.
+An easy read paper that summarizes some of the research above, as well as providing supporting anecdotes from industry veterans.

-The authors also summarize the results of the paper above:
+The authors also summarize the results of the paper just above, [The Collaborative Software Process](/pair-programming-guide/scientific-research-into-pair-programming#the-collaborative-software-process):

 > The pairs always passed more of the automated post-development test cases.
 > Their results were also more consistent, while the individuals varied more